AlexBacich/sticky-headers-table/README.md

 # table_sticky_headers

-This package for [Flutter](https://flutter.io) allows you to display two-dimension table with both sticky headers
+This package for [Flutter](https://flutter.io) allows you to display two-dimension table with both sticky headers.

+Key of this package is sticky headers.
+Cells aren't much customizable now.
+It's quite easy to see in separate class all parameters and change them.
+In future I plan to add customization in table constructor.
+Feature requests and PRs are welcome.

 Usage example: